PanthonImem/CS1951a-BlogPost/docs/README.md

   \right)
 $$

-Using the tf-idf formula above to rank the words gives us an expected result.
+Using the tf-idf formula above to rank the words gives us an expected result, which we show in the word cloud below.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/wordcloud_bad_names.png" >